Northern Spotted Owl Recovery Information Site Barred Owl Threat

 Encroaching Competitor Adds to Spotted Owl's Struggle

 The U.S. Fish and Wildlife Service has identified competition from barred owls as one of two main threats to the northern spotted owl’s continued survival (habitat loss is the other).
-We are currently proposing an experiment to test the effects of removing barred owls from certain areas of spotted owl habitat to see if it would benefit spotted owls.
+We have decided to conduct an experiment to test the effects of removing barred owls from certain areas of spotted owl habitat to see if it would benefit spotted owls.
 Removal of some members of a common species to protect or recover a rare species, while not unheard of, is not a typical management practice, and it is one we propose only in the most serious conservation situations.

 Barred owls are native to eastern North America.
-It is believed they began moving west of the Mississippi River around the turn of the 20th century.
+It is believed they began expanding west of the Mississippi River around the turn of the 20th century.
 This could have been a natural range expansion or human-caused, or a combination of both.
-The most common theory is that their westward movement was caused by changes to the environment in the Great Plains as people increasingly settled there and dramatically altered the landscape.
-This may have removed natural barriers that previously inhibited the barred owl’s cross-country migration and settlement into new areas.
+The most common theory is that the barred owl’s westward movement was caused by changes to the environment in the Great Plains as people increasingly settled there and dramatically altered the landscape.
+This may have removed natural barriers that previously inhibited the barred owl’s westward expansion.

 Barred owls now outnumber spotted owls in many portions of the latter’s range.
-Researchers have seen strong evidence that spotted owl population declines are more pronounced in areas where barred owls have moved into their range.
+Researchers have seen strong evidence that spotted owl population declines are more pronounced in areas where barred owls have moved into the spotted owl’s range.
 Declines are greatest where barred owls have been present the longest.
-The U.S. Fish and Wildlife Service is concerned that the spotted owl is likely to go extinct in some parts of its range without barred owl population management.
+The U.S. Fish and Wildlife Service is concerned that without barred owl population management, the spotted owl is likely to go extinct in some parts of its range.